ivclab/Sound20/README.md

 ```
 sh scripts/run_VFF_F.sh
 ```
-Note that each script will run training and testing procedures 10 times and store the Train, Val, Test accuracy.
+Note that each script will run training and testing procedures and store the Train, Val, Test accuracy.

 ### Experimental results